 Iglesia Filipina Independiente (IFI): The IFI or Philippine Independent Church, was founded by a former Catholic priest, Father Aglipay, during the Philippine independence movement in the late 19th century in response to Spanish prejudice against Filipino priests (see History and Myth).
-Today, the church is associated with the American Episcopal Church and has 7 to 10 million members.
+The church is associated with the American Episcopal Church and according to the 2020 census has 60,000 members.

-Iglesia ni Cristo (INC): The INC or Church of Christ has about 2 million members.
-This Biblebased, anti-Catholic church was founded in 1914 by Felix Manalo who rejected the worship of images and veneration of saints which he observed in Philippine Catholic services.
+Iglesia ni Cristo (INC):

+The INC or Church of

+Christ has about 2 million

+members.
+This Biblebased, anti-Catholic

+church was founded in

+1914 by Felix Manalo who

+rejected the worship of images and veneration of saints which he observed in Philippine Catholic services.
 The church's elaborate buildings and distinctive spires are seen throughout the country.